-Medical students have responsibilities and privileges that are different from those of other students and therefore, higher professional and ethical behaviors are expected of them.
-The medical school has the responsibility to ensure that medical students are given the guidance and the opportunity to learn and practice the standards to which they will be held to.
+UCC students have responsibilities and privileges that are different from those of other students and therefore, higher professional and ethical behaviors are expected of them.
+UCC has the responsibility to ensure that medical, chiropractic, medical imaging, graduate/resident physician, substance abuse counseling students are given the guidance and the opportunity to learn and practice the standards to which they will be held to.

 II.
-PRINCIPLES OF PROFESSIONAL BEHAVIOR FOR MEDICAL STUDENTS:
+PRINCIPLES OF PROFESSIONAL BEHAVIOR FOR STUDENTS:

-Although medical students have legal restrictions on the clinical work they may perform, patients often see them as knowledgeable and with the same duties and responsibilities as a doctor.
-Medical students must be aware that their actions can and will affect patients.
+Although students have legal restrictions on the clinical work they may perform, patients often see them as knowledgeable and with the same duties and responsibilities as health professionals.
+UCC students must be aware that their actions can and will affect patients.

 Students should be encouraged to strive for academic excellence, as well as high standards in their professional and personal lives.
-Basic clinical training gives medical students the opportunity to learn professional behavior in a supervised setting that provides safety for patients but also gives the school an opportunity to identify behaviors that are not acceptable and take remedial action to help students improve.
+Basic clinical training allows students to learn professional behavior in a supervised setting that provides safety for patients but also allows the school to identify behaviors that are not acceptable and take remedial action to help students improve.
 This applies not only to student behavior within the school or clinical setting, but students should be aware that their behavior outside the clinical environment, including their personal lives, may have an impact on their fitness to practice.
 Student behavior must, at all times, justify the trust that the public places in the medical profession.

-To be able to provide good clinical care is fundamental to becoming a physician.
-This is the objective that should drive and guide a medical student's behavior in clinical and academic work.
+To be able to provide good clinical care is fundamental to becoming a health professional.
+This is the objective that should drive and guide student's behavior in clinical and academic work.

 - a.
-To provide good medical care is fundamental to becoming a doctor.
-The students should: - Recognize and work within the limits of their competence and ask for help when necessary. - Accurately report their position or abilities (Ex. should not present themselves as "doctor"). - Make certain that they are supervised appropriately when performing any procedure or clinical task - Respect the patient's autonomy and rights. - Behave with courtesy and respect. - Not allow personal biases to interfere with a patient's treatment.
+To provide good care is fundamental to becoming a health professional.
+The students should: - Recognize and work within the limits of their competence and ask for help when necessary. - Accurately report their position or abilities. - Make certain that they are supervised appropriately when performing any procedure or clinical task. - Respect the patient's autonomy and rights. - Behave with courtesy and respect. - Not allow personal biases to interfere with a patient's treatment.
 The student must not discriminate against patients because of gender, age, color, ethnicity, social standing or lack thereof, religion, beliefs, sexual orientation marital status, etc. - Report any concerns they may have about patient safety or well-being to the appropriate authority. - Be aware of the responsibility of maintaining their knowledge and skills throughout their careers. - b.
 To demonstrate good clinical practice, students must be aware of their responsibility to maintain their knowledge, and skills throughout their careers.
 The student should: - Attend compulsory teaching sessions or lectures, and if unable, arrange with the proper authority to remediate or fulfill the learning objectives for the activity. - Complete and submit work on time. - Be responsible for their own learning. - Reflect on feedback about their performance and achievements and respond constructively. - Respect the knowledge and skills of those involved in their education.